- Saturday: 6PM

 When a Care Receiver’s needs exceed what a Stephen Minister can provide, the Stephen Ministry team may make a referral to an appropriate mental health professional or other community resource.

-To become a Stephen Minister, please contact the leadership team:
+To become a Stephen Minister, please click here to fill out the Interest Form or contact the leadership team:

 Care receivers are church attendees who receive care from a Stephen Minister.
 These are people struggling through a difficult time in life.
 Some important guidelines for this caring relationship protect both the care receiver and the Stephen Minister: